 Section 6: Vacancies

-Any Stakeholder interested in filling a vacancy on the Board shall submit a written application to the Executive Committee.
+Any Stakeholder interested in filling a vacancy on the Board shall submit a written, complete application with supporting documents to the Board before the upcoming, specified deadline.

-After a review for eligibility, the Executive Committee shall cause the matter to be placed on the agenda for a regularly scheduled meeting of the Board.
+The Board shall cause the matter to be placed on the agenda for the next regularly scheduled meeting of the Board, after the application has been qualified by the Executive Committee.

 The Board shall vote on the application at the meeting.
 If multiple applications for one (1) seat have been submitted, the candidate with the most votes wins.